alanng10/class-lang/Docue/Article/Compute/a.md

 Compute has 32 vars.
 Var is 64 bits int.

+Memory index is 64 bits int.

+Byte is 8 bits int.

 Compute operate code is 4 bytes.
 The first byte is operate kind index.